 But where to stay?

-So many of the websites we visited kept pushing us towards the resorts and apartments of the busy city centres of Limassol, Larnaca and Nicosia.
+So many of the websites we visited kept pushing us towards the resorts and apartments of the busy city centres of Limassol, Larnaca, Nicosia and even Northern Cyprus.
 They looked fantastic, but we knew they weren’t the right ‘fit’ for us.

 As we dug deeper and deeper we finally spotted a glimmer of light; Cyprus Agrotourism.